Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 "Leadership is about successfully managing change"

-The programme explores:
+The programme will explore:

 Where will it take place?

 The 2021 programme will be offered online and will be conducted in English.
 It will feature a series of webinars, covering various elements related to the digitization of TVET including latest trends, contemporary strategies, sharing of case studies and planning for the future.
 Participants will engage in group work, assignments, and networking sessions on the following topics:

 Understand the impact of COVID-19 on the labour market, and how TVET systems need to transform to respond

 Learn from examples how institutions have adapted their activities to respond to the changing context